Allied Health Services

 MOCC Advanced Training Opportunities

-Students who have successfully completed the Allied Health or Public Safety program, as juniors, have the option to enroll in one of our Advanced Training programs their senior year.
+Students who have successfully completed the Allied Health or Public Safety program, as juniors, have the option to enroll in one of the Advanced Training programs their senior year.
 Other seniors may apply for these programs too.
 Please see your High School Counselor for more information.
 All advanced courses are structured for competency-based group instruction using state-approved curriculum and are sanctioned by the appropriate accrediting organization where applicable.
 Students who meet requirements and progress satisfactorily through the course will have the opportunity to take the written and hands-on assessments and earn their license/certification.
 Each Advanced Training program has required training hours.

 Mid Michigan Community College Pharmacy Technician Program Students who have successfully completed the MOCC-Allied Health first year program will be eligible to apply and may be able to earn college-credit at little to no cost by dual-enrolling with MID through MOCC, as an Advanced Training program.
 In addition, dual-enrollment may be available through your local High School Counselor.
 Students can earn up to 13 credits their senior year.
 This opportunity is available during the MOCC-PM SESSION ONLY.
 A commitment to additional courses, which includes 11 credit hours after graduation is required for students who want to earn their certification.
 Students will be responsible for all costs associated with courses after high school graduation.